DAVINTLAB/Peakvis/README.md

 - MacOS
 - GNU (Linux OS)
 - Python 3.0 64-bit version
+- pip (in Python 3.4 or superior, pip is already built-in)
 ## Installation

 To install the Peakvis project, you can either download the compressed folder or clone the repository.